 Anyone can get folliculitis, but certain things may make you more susceptible to infection.
 For example:

-- Patients with suppressed or weak immune systems, like people with diabetes, HIV/AIDS, chronic leukemia, or patient who have had an organ transplant.
+- Patients with suppressed or weak immune systems, like people with diabetes, HIV/ AIDS, chronic leukemia, or patients who have had an organ transplant

 Folliculitis looks like small red or white pimples.
 However, the difference between folliculitis and regular pimples is that there is a hair in the middle of each “pimple.”
 The small bumps may itch, burn, or ooze pus.
 When they burst, pus or blood can come out.